 If you raise any form of livestock, this is also a great mineral to add into their feed, up to 2% of the feed weight, to increase animal immunity as well as improve the feed to weight conversion ratio.
 Save money, feed the same or less amount of feed, and raise a healthier, more robust animal.
 The root cause of disease in plants and animals is often some form of mineral deficiency, and Azomite is a great step in the right direction for health for all.
 Before grabbing that powder or spray of poison; insecticide or fungicide to kill the insect, aphid, fungi, or “pest” of many varieties, feed the plant to encourage health and build disease resistance.

-Project Manager, Adam Russell
+Author: Adam Russell